Income Protection Insurance

 Note: you are entitled to claim tax relief on premiums paid to an income protection plan at your marginal rate of income tax (up to a maximum of 10% of total salary).

-For further information on Income Protection Insurance, or to receive a competitive quote, call our team today on 021 427 7000 or email us
+For further information on Income Protection Insurance, or to receive a competitive quote, email us